-- (1) During the last financial year ended December 31, 2018, 1,850,000 Options were granted to directors, officers and consultant of the Corporation.
+- (1) During the last financial year ended December 31, 2019 no options were granted to directors, officers and consultant of the Corporation. - (2) During December 31, 2018, 1,850,000 Options were granted to directors, officers and consultant of the Corporation.
 The weighted average grant date fair value of the options issued during the year ended December 31, 2018 is \$45,419, or approximately \$0.025.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions; expected dividend yield of 0%; expected volatility of 221%; risk free interest rate of 2.25%; and an expected life of 5 years. - (2) During the last financial year ended, December 31, 2017, 3,071,000 Options were granted to directors, officers and consultants of the Corporation.
+The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions; expected dividend yield of 0%; expected volatility of 221%; risk free interest rate of 2.25%; and an expected life of 5 years. - (3) During the last financial year ended, December 31, 2017, 3,071,000 Options were granted to directors, officers and consultants of the Corporation.
 The weighted average grant date fair value of the options issued during the year ended December 31, 2017 is \$0.0049.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 237%; risk free interest rate of 1.62%; and expected life of five years. - (3) During the financial year ended December 31, 2016, 2,300,000 Options were granted to the directors, officers and consultants of the Corporation.
-The weighted average grant date fair value of the options issued during the year ended December 31, 2016 is \$0.0028.
-The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 120%; risk free interest rate of 1.21%; and expected life of five years
+The grant date fair value of the options was estimated using the Black-Scholes option pricing model with the following assumptions: expected dividend yield of 0%; expected volatility of 237%; risk free interest rate of 1.62%; and expected life of five years.